Bitcoin bookkeeping for enterprise business

 Accounting for a limited number of BTC transactions may be manageable enough for a consumer or small business.
 This could involve manually cross-referencing blockchain records with other financial statements.
 But a time-consuming system like this is difficult to scale.

-This article will compare typical journal reports from the world of traditional finance (TradFi) with a blockchain transaction record, and look at how to “bridge the gap” between the two.
+This article will examine how typical journal reports from the world of traditional finance (TradFi) differ from a blockchain transaction record, and look at how to “bridge the gap” between the two.
+We will also cover other important considerations, including what to look for in Bitcoin bookkeeping software.

-All Bitcoin transactions are recorded on the Bitcoin blockchain, a decentralized public database that contains the history of every Bitcoin transaction that has ever taken place.
+Each Bitcoin transaction is added to the Bitcoin blockchain, a decentralized public ledger or database that contains the history of every Bitcoin transaction that has ever taken place.

 In Bitcoin, there is no system of accounts and balances.
 Units of Bitcoin (which on a technical level are referred to as UTXOs) are exchanged on a peer-to-peer basis.